ShamsAlhajjaj/auction-app/README.md

 - **Filtering System:**
   - Implemented basic filtering functionality (still in progress) to refine search results based on product and seller attributes.

-## Project Status
-- **Backend**: The backend development is almost complete with all essential functionalities implemented.
-- **Frontend**: Work is in progress to fully integrate the backend with Vue.js to enhance the user interface and interactivity.

-### Next Steps
-- Complete the Vue.js product page with all interactive features.
-- Enhance the filtering functionality for a more refined search experience on the frontend.
-- Fully integrate the frontend with the backend to ensure a smooth user experience.